tomascco/lbasi/readme.md

 # Let's build a Interpreter

 ## Project
-This repo contains a WIP Pascal Interpreter, made with Ruby and following the _Let's Build a Interpreter_ blog posts from Ruslan Spivak on https://ruslanspivak.com/lsbasi-part1/
+This repo contains a WIP Pascal Interpreter, made with Ruby and following the _Let's Build a Interpreter_ blog posts from Ruslan Spivak on https://ruslanspivak.com/lsbasi-part1/.
+While Ruslan uses python, I used Ruby, because its the language that I know most.
+Some adaptations were made and thus the code is not 100% "idiomatic".

 ## Intent
 This is entirely done with educational purposes, to learn the concepts involved in creating a programming language like _Abstract Syntax Trees_, _Context Free Grammars_, _Parsers_, _Interpreters_, and so on.